lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 | 00100 | 1           | 0          |
 | 11111 | 1           | 0          |

-Checking parity adds up the number of 1s in the data.
-We can then add a 1 or 0 to make the sum even or odd.
-It's a very simple way to know if we have a single bit error.
-However, you could have 2 bit errors and it would go undetected, or even 2*N bit errors.
-Or even double errors with bits and parity.
+Parity is a very simple way to know if we have a single bit error.
+However, we could have combinations of 2 bit errors that go undetected, or even 2*N bit errors.
+We could also have a single error in the data bit and an error in the parity bit.
+Also, we could have problems with the start and stop bits for frame errors.
+I digress ...
 These scenarios are less likely but are the reason parity checks are *simple* and not very robust.

 When the UART receives a byte if the parity settings are enabled it will compute what it detects for parity and if it doesn't match it will *mark* the data it receives.
-Let's say we have `sdddddps` - for *s*tart, 5 *d*ata bits, 1 *p*arity bit and a *s*top bit.
+Let's say we have `sdddddps` - for **s**tart, 5 **d**ata bits, 1 **p**arity bit and a **s**top bit.

-Assuming even parity, if we transmit data of `00001` and the last bit was in error to make `00000`.
-The data frame would be received
+Assuming even parity, if we transmit data of `00001` and upon reception get a bit flip on the last data bit `00000`.
+The scenario would be the following adding stop/start and parity bits:
 {{< highlight bash >}}
 10000111 # UART transmits 00001 with even parity bit to be 1
 10000011 # a receiving UART an erroneous frame with one flipped bit
 {{< / highlight >}}

+We know there is a bit error in the received data frame because the sum of 1s and the parity bit isn't even, the sum is 1.

 The receiving UART will *mark* this data when it is read.
 We will get 3 bytes instead of one byte.
-That byte stream will be `0xff 0x00 0x00` where the first two bytes `0xff 0x00` are the *mark* and the last byte `0x00` is the byte we received in error.
+That byte stream will be `0xff 0x00 0x00` where the first two bytes `0xff 0x00` are the *parity mark* and the last byte `0x00` is the byte we received in error.
 Unfortunately, if we truly send `0xff` then it could be misinterpreted.
 This is a special case that will generate the two bytes `0xff 0xff`.
-The [termios(3)](https://man7.org/linux/man-pages/man3/tcflush.3.html) datasheet labels these as `\377` which is in octal representing 8-bits 2 for 3, and 3 for 7 twice.
+The [termios(3)](https://man7.org/linux/man-pages/man3/tcflush.3.html) man page labels these as `\377` which is in octal representing 8-bits: 2 bits for the 3, and 3 bits both of the 7s.

 Note, the fact that you expect one byte and read either 3, 2 or 1 bytes makes the programming a little more tricky ...

-## Example Parity Byte Stream
+## Example Byte Stream with Parity Errors

 For an example let's send 6 full bytes through the UART with even parity enabled and marked.
+Enabling parity and marking parity are different settings.
 On the transmitting end we'll have the parity bit fixed to 1.
 Thus, when the receiver computes the parity some errors will occur.
 Here is the bit stream with comments.
 Note, 255 isn't in the ASCII table but I hacked a program to make it send.

+Reception from a UART with Parity Enabled and Marked:
 {{< highlight bash >}}
-97      # ascii  a=0b01100001 needs even parity=1
+97      # ascii  97=a=0b01100001 needs even parity=1
-98      # ascii  b=0b01100010 needs even parity=1
+98      # ascii  98=b=0b01100010 needs even parity=1
-99      # ascii  c=0b01100011 needs even parity=0
+99      # ascii  99=c=0b01100011 needs even parity=0
-100     # ascii  d=0b01100100 needs even parity=1
+100     # ascii  100=d=0b01100100 needs even parity=1
 255     #          255=0b11111111 needs even parity=0
-10      # ascii \n=0b00001010 needs even parity=0
+10      # ascii   10=\n=0b00001010 needs even parity=0
 {{< / highlight >}}

-We will see the following back
+What we will read back from the UART:
 {{< highlight bash >}}
 97   # valid, no mark
 98   # valid, no mark